Press "Enter" to skip to content

 2016 Presidential Election: Donald Trump (Rep) won 30 States, plus the 2nd district in Maine, to secure 306 electoral college votes.
 Hillary Clinton (Dem) won 20 states, plus the District of Columbia, to secure 232 electoral votes.
 Six states that voted Democratic in 2012 shifted to the Republican candidate: Florida, Iowa, Ohio, Wisconsin, Michigan and Pennysylvania.

 2020 Presidential Election: Joseph Biden (Dem) won 25 states, plus the District of Columbia and one district in Nebraska, to secure 306 electoral college votes.
-President Donald Trump won 25 states, plus one district in Maine, to secure 232 electoral college votes.
+President Donald Trump won 25 states, plus one House district in Maine, to secure 232 electoral college votes.
 This was an exact reversal of the 2016 result.
-Three of the six states (Wisconsin, Michigan, Pennsylvania) that shifted to the Republican Party in 2016 were regained by the Democrats.
+In addition to gaining Arizona and Georgia, three of the six states (Wisconsin, Michigan, Pennsylvania) that shifted to the Republican Party in 2016 were regained by the Democrats.

 State 1972